MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-app-only-api-permissions.md

 AdditionalProperties : {}
 ```

+>[!NOTE]
+>The output has been truncated for readability.

 ## Step 2: Create a client service principal

-The first step in granting consent is to [create the service principal](/powershell/module/microsoft.graph.applications/new-mgserviceprincipal?view=graph-powershell-1.0&preserve-view=true).
+The first step in granting consent is to [create the service principal for the app that you'll grant permissions](/powershell/module/microsoft.graph.applications/new-mgserviceprincipal?view=graph-powershell-1.0&preserve-view=true).
 To do so, you'll need the `App Id` of your application.

 ### Register an application with Azure AD